theresa-fister/firebolt-db.github.io/docs/sql-reference/commands/index.md

   Start, stop, and manage Firebolt engines.

 * [Data ingest and movement](#data-ingest-and-movement)
-  Move data between your data lake and Firebolt, and betweeen Firebolt resources.
+  Move data between your data lake and Firebolt and between Firebolt resources.

 * [Database objects](#database-objects)
   DDL.
 Create, alter, drop, and otherwise manage objects like databases, tables, and views in your Firebolt account.